Security reports are available starting in Enterprise Edition.

 What's the difference between a security hotspot and a vulnerability?

-- A Security Hotspot is a security-sensitive piece of code that is highlighted but doesn't necessarily impact the overall application security.
-It's up to the developer to review the code to determine whether or not a fix is needed to secure the code.
+- A security hotspot is a security-sensitive piece of code that is highlighted but doesn't necessarily impact the overall application security.
+It's up to the developer to review the code and determine whether or not a fix is needed to secure the code.

 - A vulnerability is a problem that impacts the application's security that needs to be fixed immediately.

 Why don't I see any vulnerabilities or security hotspots?